Hog farming industry dominates the sector in terms of number of establishments

 Size of an establishment is determined by its total employment (TE) as of a specific date.

-The survey utilized stratified systematic sampling with 5-digit PSIC serving as the industry strata and employment size as the second stratification variable.
+The 2015 ASPBI used stratified systematic sampling with 5-digit PSIC serving as first stratification variable and employment size as the second stratification variable.

 p = 1, 2,..., 17 regions (geographic domains)

-xcpj = value of the jth establishment in the certainty employment stratum in TE of 20 and over in an industry domain within each region
+xcpj= value of the jth establishment in the certainty employment strata in TE 100 and over in an industry domain within each region

-mcp = number of establishments in the certainty employment stratum in TE of 20 and over in an industry domain within each region
+mcp= number of establishments in the certainty employment strata in TE 100 and over in an industry domain within each region

 The estimate of the total of a characteristic for the industry domain in each region (geographic domain) was obtained by aggregating the estimates for all employment strata (non-certainty and certainty) in the same industry domain,